isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-wood-trim/index.md

 layout: post
 ---

-Heres how to remove [paint](https://pestpolicy.com/can-you-use-acrylic-paint-on-wood/) from [wood](https://pestpolicy.com/best-paint-for-outdoor-wood-deck/) trim.
+Heres how to remove [paint](https://pestpolicy.com/can-you-use-acrylic-paint-on-wood/)from [wood](https://pestpolicy.com/best-paint-for-outdoor-wood-deck/)trim.
 After several paint jobs in your home, the interior wood trim can become encrusted with several layers of paint, leading to the loss of shape, detail, and contours.

 If you are experiencing this challenge with the wooden trim in your home, you might want to remove the paint entirely before applying a natural wood finish.
-Nevertheless, [stripping paint from wood](https://www.wikihow. com/Remove-Paint-from-Wood) trim can turn out to be a tedious task with negligible results.
+Nevertheless, [stripping paint from wood](https://www.wikihow.com/Remove-Paint-from-Wood)trim can turn out to be a tedious task with negligible results.

 In addition to the complexity involved in getting all the edges, the wood trim may not be restored to its original look.
 The ideal method for eliminating dry paint spillage from wood trim is determined by whether latex or oil-based paint was used.